 Why a Husky for Christmas might be a bad idea

-There are many articles on the internet, particularly from animal welfare organisations, that will tell you that giving a pet for Christmas, or as a gift at any time of the year, is a bad idea.
-They are right: over 20% of abandoned or relinquished animals in to shelters were given as gifts.
+There are many articles on the internet, particularly from animal welfare organizations, that will tell you that giving a pet for Christmas, or as a gift at any time of the year, is a bad idea.
+They are right: over 20% of abandoned or relinquished animals into shelters were given as gifts.
 Dogs need a lot of attention: feeding, training, exercise, and play.
 They are not a toy that can be put back in the cupboard for later.
 Every day they need to be tended to and this continues for many years to come.
-In the weeks and months after Christmas many dogs are given up because the impulse purchase and excitement in December has worn off in January.
+In the weeks and months after Christmas, many dogs are given up because the impulse purchase and excitement in December have worn off in January.

-Finally let’s debunk the myth that introducing a pet to your children will help them become more responsible.
+Finally, let’s debunk the myth that introducing a pet to your children will help them become more responsible.
 The fact is that a pet should be a reward for showing responsibility during the year.
-Rarely does the introduction of an animal change the behavior of a child to become more responsible.
+Rarely the introduction of an animal changes the behavior of a child to become more responsible.
 If your kids are not able to clean up their toys, or their mess at the dinner table, will they suddenly start cleaning up after your dog?
 Probably not.

 We aren’t suggesting here that a Siberian Husky is a bad idea.
 What we are asking is that you carefully consider the timing of a puppy purchase and maybe consider an alternative approach.

 A better approach to giving the family a puppy for Christmas

 Want to make the introduction of a puppy easier on you and your family?
 Here are our tips for making life easier, and who wouldn’t want that at Christmas time?

 Trying to make a puppy a surprise on Christmas morning is going to be difficult.
 From the moment you pick up the puppy you are going to have to:

 - feed it,

 - get it checked out by your vet,